neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 ### Troubleshooting

 If you are having a problem, please open an issue [here](https://github.com/neuropoly/data-management/issues).
-Pleae don't be shy, if you don't report the issue, we won't know about it and it will never be solved 😉
+Please don't be shy, if you don't report the issue, we won't know about it and it will never be solved 😉

 If the server is doing something strange, contact someone with sysadmin-access to the server.